WhatTheDickens/lit-dig-age/cli/shell-scripts.md

 ![Folder open in VS Code](../images/open_folder_code.png)

+(If `code scripts` failed to open VS Code for you, you probably omitted to add `code` to add `code` to `PATH` as instructed during your installation of VS Code.
+No problem.
+Revisit the instructions [here](https://github.com/WhatTheDickens/install/blob/master/sections/vscode.md#osx) and make the changes now.)

 Use `File > New File` from the VS Code menu or the `New File` icon that appears when you mouse over the folder name to create a new file inside your `scripts` folder.
 Name the file `hello.sh`.

 You'll recall that the `.md` extension tells VS Code to interpret your plain text file as markdown, and that the `.html` extension tells it to interpret your plain text as html markup intended for display in a browser.
 The `.sh` extension lets VS Code (and your computer's operating system) know that you're writing a shell script.